23rd August 2023

 If you need to change your appointment date

 If you need to change the date of your appointment, or cancel, please call: 0118 974 6000 (option 3, option 3).

 - Your notice will stay on the board for 28 days after the day of your appointment and will be issued on day 29

-- The certificates of marriage / authorities are legal documents that permit the wedding or civil partnership to go ahead and valid for 12 months from the date notice is given
+- The schedule is a legal document that permits the wedding or civil partnership to go ahead and is valid for 12 months from the date notice is given

-- If you are forming a civil partnership in another registration district registration staff will produce the necessary schedule for you
+- If you are marrying or forming a civil partnership in another registration district the schedule is created by that district prior to the ceremony

 - If you change the venue of the ceremony a fresh notice will have to be given and a further fee paid - however a change of date/time does not affect the notice as long as the notice is still valid